TalRodin/D3js-react/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it.
-Here we respect each other, learn, teach.
+Here, we respect each other, learn, teach.
 By participating, you are expected to uphold this code.

 ## Steps to contribute